xdsopl/entropy/README.md

 * arithmetic: We encode the current bit according to the past probability of some bits via [Arithmetic coding](https://en.wikipedia.org/wiki/Arithmetic_coding)

 ## Conclusion
-`rle_switch` is a robust choice when the distribution of zeros and ones can change between extremes but is beaten by `rle_zeros` the moment we have more zeros than ones. `rle_byte` is a solid choice if we need a simple byte based encoding and mostly deal with either lots of zeros or ones.
+`rle_switch` is a robust choice when the distribution of zeros and ones can change between extremes but is beaten by `rle_zeros` the moment we have more zeros than ones.
+`rle_byte` is a solid choice if we need a simple byte based encoding and mostly deal with either lots of zeros or ones.
+Last but not least, `arithmetic` is great for cracking the hard cases.

 ## Testing binary image of dithered lena image:
 The binary image was created by applying [Floyd–Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) to the grayscale image: